 Whether we ourselves can leave behind the cages of bitterness and pride and find the warmth of a home we have never left depends entirely on how far we are willing to cooperate with God’s grace.
 God never gives up on inviting us into greater union with Him.

-In Part Two of this article we will address how we can make our own return journey from the place of the Elder Son to recognising the home that is in the Father’s loving heart.
+In Part Two of this article, we will address how we can make our own return journey from the place of the Elder Son to recognizing the home that is in the Father’s loving heart.

 Part Two of this article will be published soon!